How Long Should Your Web Pages Be? (Size Matters!)

 Uuuuuuh, it’s getting technical.
 Sorry about that.

-The good news is that this is highly unlikely to be the reason why your website isn’t showing up on Google.
-If you haven’t touched any code or ticked any weird boxes, you’re fine.
+But the good news is… this is highly unlikely to be the reason why your website isn’t showing up on Google, especially if you haven’t touched any code or ticked any weird boxes.

-However, if your neighbour’s brother’s cousin has built your website for free, you might want to check it, just to be on the safe side.
+If your neighbour’s brother’s cousin has built your website for free, though, you might want to check it—just to be on the safe side.

-• Noindex tags tell Google that you don’t want it to crawl specific pages, so these ones will never show up as a search result, no matter what you type.
-You can use tools like Ahrefs to find them and fix them
+There’s something called noindex tag that basically tells Google you DON’T want it to look at specific pages.
+So, these ones will never show up as a search result, no matter you someone type.
+You can use tools like Ahrefs to check if there are any noindex tags on your website and remove them

-• Most websites have a robots.txt file that tells search engines what they can and cannot crawl.
-If you’ve added some pages to it by mistake, that’s why your website isn’t showing on Google for them.
-Just go back to your Search Console account, look for the Coverage report, and see if there’s any ‘submitted URL blocked by robots.txt’ error (hopefully not!
-I’m keeping my fingers crossed for you)
+Most websites have a robots.txt file that tells search engines what they should and shouldn’t crawl.
+If you added some pages to that file (maybe by mistake), that’s why your website isn’t showing on Google for them.
+So, go to your Search Console account, look for the Coverage report, and see if there’s any ‘submitted URL blocked by robots.txt’ error

 4. Your website has been penalised by this search engine